 Taking a TEFL Course in Southeast Asia is one of the best things that you can do if you’re considering a lifetime of work and travel.
-Graduates will be rewarded with a certificate enabling them to apply for jobs all over the world – so you never have to go home and save up for travelling again!
+Graduates will be rewarded with a certificate enabling them to apply for jobs all over the world or even get into online English teaching – so you never have to go home and save up for travelling again!

 1. Teaching Techniques